cui-ke/semantic-tech/graphs/mondial/readme.md

     <thisRiver> :flowsThrough <thisLake>

 However, if a river flows through several lakes there is no information about the order of the lakes along the course of the river.
-This file defines a class :FlowThrough whose memeber are typically defined by
+This file defines a class :FlowThrough whose members are typically defined by

     [ a :FlowTrough ; :river <aRiver> ; :through <aLake> ; :seq <sequence no. of this lake for this river> ]